knative/docs/docs/eventing/getting-started.md

    }
 ```

-If you do not see these results, see the [Debugging Guide](./debugging/README.md) for more information.
+These results should match up with the CloudEvents you created in **Sending CloudEvents to the Broker**.
+If they do not, see the [Debugging Guide](./debugging/README.md) for more information.

-## Clean up
+## Cleaning up

 Delete the namespace to conserve resources: